BeayemX/GitViper/README.md

 ## Feedback and bugs
 If you encounter bugs or want to request new features just open an issue.

-General questions can also be asked in #26.
+General questions can also be asked in the [Project discussion issue](https://github.com/BeayemX/GitViper/issues/26).